moonwho101/DungeonStompDirectX11PixelShader/README.md

 Dungeon Stomp DirectX11 and Directx9.0c with Vertex and Pixel shaders.
 Using the DirectX11 SimpleSample to demonstrate switching between directx9 and directx11 in the same application.

-Dungeon Stomp is a DirectX 3D dungeon game that uses Direct3D, DirectInput and DirectSound.
+Dungeon Stomp is a DirectX 3D dungeon game that uses Direct3D, DirectInput and XAudio2.

 Dungeon Stomp was started it 2001.
 The first beta was released in Aug of 2002.
 It is now 2021 - This is an updated version compiled with a more modern compiler.
 The game still runs!
 It also lets you to see, in real time, your dice attack/damage rolls.